User guideAI DetectionScanning repositories

 Security risk

-Hardcoded secrets in source code can be exposed if the repository is made public or accessed by unauthorized users.
-Rotate any exposed credentials immediately.
+Hardcoded secrets get exposed if the repository goes public or is accessed by someone it shouldn't be.
+Rotate any exposed credentials right away.

 Security tab

 The Security tab shows findings from model file analysis.
-Serialized model files (.pkl, .pt, .h5) can contain malicious code that executes when loaded.
-The scanner detects dangerous patterns such as system command execution, network access, and code injection.
+Serialized model files (.pkl, .pt, .h5) can contain malicious code that runs when loaded.
+The scanner looks for system command execution, network access, and code injection patterns.

 Security findings include severity levels and compliance references:

-• Critical: Direct code execution risk — immediate investigation required
+• Critical: Direct code execution risk.
+Investigate immediately.

 • High: Indirect execution or data exfiltration risk